n17r053v3n/IP_Determiner/README.md

 # IP_Determiner
-My first python program that determines IPv4 addresses
-\nTo use just install Python from https://www.python.org and open the file
+My first python program that determines IPv4 addresses To use just install Python from https://www.python.org and open the file